Target’s popular car seat trade-in event now underway

 According to Target’s website, the campaign runs through September 26.
-Parents can turn in old car seats (or car seat bases) to be recycled and receive a 20 percent-off Target coupon to purchase one new item of baby gear, including strollers and car seats.
+Parents can turn in old car seats (or car seat bases) to be recycled and receive a 20% off Target coupon to purchase one new item of baby gear, including strollers and car seats.

 Because of the COVID-19 pandemic, this year’s effort is going contactless.